Polynomiality of surface braid and mapping class group representations: Module structure

-\endgroup the arrows $(*)$ induce isomorphisms on twisted homology in all degrees (by excision), the arrows $(\ddagger)$ are homotopy equivalences and for each $\epsilon > 0$ there exists $t \in (0,1)$ such that the arrow $(**)$ induces isomorphisms on twisted homology in all degrees (again by excision). \end{proof}
+\endgroup the arrows $(*)$ induce isomorphisms on twisted homology in all degrees (by excision), the arrows $(\ddagger)$ are homotopy equivalences and for each $\epsilon > 0$ there exists $t \in (0,1)$ such that the arrow $(**)$ induces isomorphisms on twisted homology in all degrees (again by excision). \end{proof} \begin{egs} We describe several examples of nested subspaces $A \subseteq B \subseteq M$ satisfying the hypotheses of Theorem~\ref{thm:free_generating_sets_rep} and the corresponding inclusions of configuration spaces